Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 ### Finishing It Off

-At this point it's just a case of grepping for functions containing `unimplemented!()` and translating the arguments so they can be passed to the corresponding functions in our `stateful` library.
+At this point it's just a case of grepping for any remaining functions containing `unimplemented!()` and translating the arguments so they can be passed to the corresponding functions in our `stateful` library.

 First up are the methods on `SettingParameters`.